Adult and Child Hunger Initiatives

 Food for Health

-A food-insecure individual has an increased risk of diabetes, hypertension, stroke, mental health problems, depression, and other chronic conditions.
+A food-insecure individual has an increased risk of diabetes, hypertension, stroke, mental health problems, depression, and additional chronic conditions.
 These risks, the outcomes of these diseases, and their associated costs can be greatly improved by consistent access to nourishing foods.
 Lowcountry Food Bank believes that working alongside our healthcare partners to improve our neighbors’ access to the nutritious foods they need to thrive is integral to improving health outcomes and decreasing costs associated with poor health.

 The efforts of our Food for Health initiative aim to alleviate some barriers to food security.
 Addressing this social determinant of health is important for improving health outcomes, reducing health care costs, and improving long-standing disparities in health and healthcare.